California Bypasses Science To Label Coffee a Carcinogen - Slashdot

 But there is a lot more to cancer risk than ingesting one type of carcinogen.

-Coffee is also known to contain a high am
+Coffee is also known to contain a high amount of antioxidants that are known to neutralise free radicals -- another group of carcinogens.

+So the net effect of drinking coffee may in fact be beneficial.

+We ingest and inhale all sorts of other carcinogens all the time and cancer cells do form in the body quite often -- but are almost always quickly killed by the immune system!
+I believe that the best way to avoid getting cancer is to keep a strong immune system by keeping both the body and mind strong and healthy -- and that means most of all to avoid a stressful lifestyle.